Forward ports with a reverse SSH tunnel

 Alternatively, you can just paste these on the end of the file:

 RSAAuthentication yes PubkeyAuthentication yes GatewayPorts yes AllowTcpForwarding yes ClientAliveInterval 60

 CTRL+O, ENTER to save, CTRL+X to exit.

-restart the sshd service (WARNING: you can lose access at this point if the config is wrong):
+You can lose access at this point if the sshd config is wrong.
+Please double-check!

 sudo systemctl restart sshd

 # Back to the host computer